Lecture VII - Pandas and AI

 Grouping with Aggregations

-• As seen, we can use aggregation functions:
+• We can use different aggregation functions:

 • sum(): sum of the values